How do Venmo card Reloads work?

-When you sign up for a Venmo card, you’ll be asked to select a bank account that will act as the funding source for any reloads that might occur while using your card.
-If you don’t have a verified bank account on file, you’ll need to add one before you can sign up for a card.
+When you sign up for a Venmo card, you’ll have the option to select a bank that will act as the funding source for any reloads that might occur while using your card for purchases.

 Here’s an example: